leidegre/leidegre.github.com/_posts/2016-04-03-falling-in-love-with-go.md

 layout: post
 ---

-# Go programs are built from source there are no precompiled libraries
+# Go programs are built from source

-I think the first clue was the way you setup your workspace.
-Your workspace is a collection of repositories that you tend to use it's not necessarily tied to what your doing at the moment.
+I think the first clue was the way you are encuraged to setup your workspace.
+Your workspace is a collection of repositories that you tend to use and it's not necessarily tied to what your doing at the moment.
 As such, the idea of a workspace is bigger than a single project.
 This is nice when there's that one library that you find yourself going back to.
 You don't have to jump through a lot of hoops, you just say import that package and it will reflect a single instance of that library across your stuff.

-It also echos the sentiment that Google (and apparently [Facebook](http://duckrowing.com/2014/05/02/one-big-source-tree/) seems to be using) with one big source tree.
-The Go workspace setup really is the embodiment of one big source tree.
+Google (and now [Facebook](http://duckrowing.com/2014/05/02/one-big-source-tree/)) have one big source tree.
+The Go workspace setup really is an embodiment of this idea of one big source tree.

-Secondly, if you do distribute by source it's very easy to peek into details about what libraries you are depending on are doing (or maybe not doing).
-To some degree and prefer source over documentation, it depends on who is writing the documentation but it gets verbose, ambigous and old really fast.
+If you always distribute and build from source by default, it's very easy to peek into details of a package and figure out exactly what the package is doing (or maybe not doing).
+You can change things very easily to test stuff.
+To some degree, I prefer source over documentation but it depends on who is writing the documentation.
+Both documentation and code has a tendency to verbose but only documentation can be ambigous.
+If the source is the documentation it is a good thing that Go is terse.

 # Go is simpler